Procedures for implementing the minor workplace accident register

-The rules governing the register of minor accidents are changing: prior authorization is no longer required, but certain conditions must still be met before a company can set up a register.
+The rules for the minor accident register are changing: prior authorization is no longer required, but certain conditions remain mandatory for its implementation within a company.

 Fabien Gélisse